jgarciagalvez/al-papone-2D/docs/L2_SystemDesign/modules/M_GameManager.md

 ## Game State Logic

-This section details the `GameManager`'s actions for each game state.
-The teardown of a state's active `System` is always handled by the `OnEnter` logic of the subsequent state to centralize all transition logic.
+The `GameManager`'s core is a central `transitionTo(state)` function containing a `switch` statement.
+When a transition is requested, this function executes the appropriate `case` block for the *new* state.
+The `OnEnter` logic detailed below for each state represents the body of that `case` block, which is responsible for tearing down the previous system and setting up the new one.

 ### `InitialBoot`